hauptmedia/cloudconfig/README.md

 #### References
 * https://coreos.com/docs/distributed-configuration/etcd-configuration/

-### etcd2-client-ssl
+### etcd-client-ssl

-Installs client certificates which can be used to connect to a etcd2 cluster.
+Installs client certificates which can be used to connect to a etcd cluster.

 You can use the scripts provided in the https://github.com/hauptmedia/ssl-cert repository to manage your etcd ssl certificates.